nikobojs/manuscrape_nuxt/README.md

 ManuScrape makes it very easy to collect screenshots, scrollshots and metadata about generic observations.

 This is the backend repo used by the [native client side windows app](https://github.com/nikobojs/manuscrape_electron), and is hosted on [manuscrape.org](https://manuscrape.org).
-If you are looking for the main ManuScrape presentation, go to the [manuscrape_electron releases page](https://github.com/nikobojs/manuscrape_electron/releases).
+If you are looking for the main ManuScrape presentation, go to the [manuscrape_electron repository](https://github.com/nikobojs/manuscrape_electron).
 <br />
 <br />